Griefed/ServerPackCreator/README.md

 | **2.x.x**    | CLI and GUI.
 To continue to use it in CLI-mode, start it with the `-cli` argument.
 Note that `-cgen` is exclusive to CLI and not supported by the GUI. **The** ´.exe` **executable is GUI exclusive.** |
 | **3.x.x**    | CLI, GUI, Webservice.
 Same as with 2.x.x but with `-web`-argument added.
 Use `-web` to start ServerPackCreator as a webservice which will be available at `http://localhost:8080`                      |

+## 3.1 Java versions

+ServerPackCreator is develop with Java 8, ServerPackCreator is guaranteed to work with that version.

+Users have reported the following Java versions to also work with ServerPackCreator.
+A list of these can be found at the [Wiki help section](https://wiki.griefed.de/en/Documentation/ServerPackCreator/ServerPackCreator-Help)

+**ATTENTION:** I **can** not and **will** not guarantee that ServerPackCreator will work flawlessly with any other Java version other than version 8.
+Things may break at **random**, at **any** place, if a **different** Java version is used.
+You are welcome to try and use any other version, but do **not** report issues back to me if you do encounter problems when running ServerPackCreator with a more recent Java version.

 # 4. Addons

 ## 4.1 Why